data-preservation-programs/slingshot/participants/filflix.md

 ## (1) Brief Project Description

-Flixflix is a distributed video platform.
+Flixflix is a distributed video share platform.

 ## (2) Link to Project UI